 Amy Judge presented the results of a survey on the use of transphobic/homophobic language in the school that was carried out in December with the students.
 The board will gather additional information and discuss further at the next BOM meeting.
 The school have already taken some actions and introduced supports for students.

-A Year to-date Summary report was made available to the Board for review.

 Ethos

-The Board reviewed the ethos report for AprilSeptember 2022.
-Social placement is now up and running for this school year.
+The Board reviewed the ethos report for April 2023.

 Students, Staff and Parents

-The Online Claims report for April wSeptember will be available at the next Board meeting once complete.
+The Online Claims reports for April was available for review by the Board.

-The Board approved 3 11 applications for Personal Leave and 1 School Tour application for 11parentsTY to /February 2024.
+The Board approved 3 applications for personal leave, 1 application for parental leave and 1 application for parents leave.

+There was also one application for a TY Ski tour to take place in January/February 2024.
 A decision will be made by the Board at its next meeting one policies have been reviewed further.

 A letter notifying the Board of an intention to retire has been received from Ms O Dea (Science teacher) effective end of the academic year and also a resignation letter from the Student Support worker has tendered her resignation which will take effect from the end of the school year.

-has been 6Senior Rugby to Wales.

-1 suspensions was reported to the Board since the last meeting.
+There has been 6 suspensions since the last board meeting.

 SSE & Improvements

 School Building Update

-The building works has commenced and is proceeding according to the schedule of works and focused on ensuring the safe set up of the school campus for construction and school life to continue as normal.

-Reconstitution of Sub Committee of the Board that will include staff and past pupils to deal with the next phase of school development.

-Anti bullying
+The building project is continuing and working to schedule.

+Anti-bullying

 There was nothing to report on anti-bullying.

+Health & Safety

+H&S is being kept under constant review to identify any areas of concern.
+Currently there are no areas for concern.
 The emergency exits in the sports hall have been completed for the 6th year graduation and state exams.

+Recruitment Process for Deputy Principal

-Applications have been received for t.
+Applications have been received for the position for Deputy Principal.
 The selection process is proceding.

 School Policies

-The policy review schedule for 2022-2023 will be finalised. was reviewed by the Board.
-The policy review document will be ready for review by the board at the October meeting.
+The policy review schedule for 2022-2023 will be finalised.

+The School Tour policy was reviewed by the Board.

-The within a 3 year period.
+The board will keep school policies on the agenda for continuous monitoring to ensure they are reviewed and updated as required within a 3 year period.

 All Other Business

-.
-A special meeting will take place on the 29th of May for a formal review with an external consultant.Board Review
+The Board will continue with the BOM review.
+A special meeting will take place on the 29th of May for a formal review with an external consultant.

-The Board will create an agenda to hold a meeting with an external facilitator to review the work of the Board.

-The Board offered their condolence to the family of Gerard Moloney who very sadly passed away.

-The Board would like to acknowledge the generosity of the Staff and Parents who carry out the voluntary work they do on behalf of the college for the benefit of its students.
+The Board would like to acknowledge the generosity of the staff and parents who carry out the voluntary work they do on behalf of the college for the benefit of its students.

-The Board wishes the school community success and fulfilment in the very exciting year ahead.

-The final Board meeting for this academic year will take place on Wednesday4June 12th October 2022.
+The final Board meeting for this academic year will take place on Wednesday 14th June 2023.

 Board of Management